TheR16H/VisualSpecialist/instructions.md

 └── README.md           // App description, link to video, setup and usage instructions
 ```

-> **Important**: Make sure that you remove `dist` from the `.gitignore` file so that Git will track this folder and include it when you push up to your application's repository.
+> **Important**: Make sure that you remove dist from the .gitignore file so that Git will track this folder and include it when you push up to your application's repository.
-The application must include `Triangle`, `Circle`, and `Square` classes, as well as tests for each of these classes using Jest.
-While not a requirement, it is recommended that you place any common functionality and properties shared by the `Triangle`, `Circle`, and `Square` classes in a parent `Shape` class and use inheritance to reuse the code in the child classes.
+The application must include Triangle, Circle, and Square classes, as well as tests for each of these classes using Jest.
+While not a requirement, it is recommended that you place any common functionality and properties shared by the Triangle, Circle, and Square classes in a parent Shape class and use inheritance to reuse the code in the child classes.

-Each shape class should be tested for a `render()` method that returns a string for the corresponding SVG file with the given shape color.
+Each shape class should be tested for a render() method that returns a string for the corresponding SVG file with the given shape color.

 The following example test should pass: